TorchGDM: A GPU-Accelerated Python Toolkit for Multi-Scale Electromagnetic Scattering with Automatic Differentiation: Introduction

 \subsubsection{This work}

-The here presented tool ``TorchGDM'' implements a hybrid coupled dipole method that allows to combine volume discretizations as in the GDM,\cite{girardFieldsNanostructures2005} with effective point source models, like effective electric/magnetic dipole polarizabilities\cite{munDescribingMetaAtomsUsing2020} or global polarizability matrices (GPMs).\cite{bertrandGlobalPolarizabilityMatrix2020} The latter allow efficient and accurate modelling of near-fields also inside the circumscribing sphere of non-spherical particles.
+The here presented tool ``TorchGDM'' implements a hybrid coupled dipole method that allows to combine volume discretizations as in the discrete dipole approximation (in the following we will call it the Green's Dyadic Method, GDM\cite{girardFieldsNanostructures2005}), with effective point source models, like effective electric/magnetic dipole polarizabilities\cite{munDescribingMetaAtomsUsing2020} and global polarizability matrices (GPMs).\cite{bertrandGlobalPolarizabilityMatrix2020} GPMs allow efficient and accurate modelling of large particles and calculation of near-fields also inside the circumscribing sphere of non-spherical particles.
 TorchGDM supports 3D as well as 2D simulations.
-The code is entirely written using ``PyTorch'' as backend, an automatic differentiation framework, which is particularly popular in the deep learning community.
+With the exception of an interface to the ``treams'' T-Matrix toolkit, the code is entirely written using ``PyTorch'' as backend, a popular automatic differentiation framework from the deep learning community.
 This allows to calculate derivatives of any possible observable with respect to arbitrary input or intermediate parameters.
 Finally, PyTorch offers full GPU support, simulations can therefore be run on accelerator hardware with no additional effort.